archimedessap/AI-Philo-Scientist/results/README.md

 # Paper-ready Evaluation Assets

 This folder tracks only the lightweight evaluation summaries that are cited in the paper.
 Raw run folders under `evaluation_results/` or `theory_visuals_multi/` stay locally to avoid bloating the repo.
+A one-page quicklook for reviewers is in `results/overview.md` (with pipeline SVG and top-ranked theories).

 ## Contents